-- d) Broadcast as long as 30% of previously crop residue remains. - 8.
-Legume cover crop must be left on surface intact to serve as mulch for the no-till planting of grain crops. - 9.
+- c) Conventionally drilled as long as 30% of previous crop residue remain - OR - d) Broadcast as long as 30% of previously crop residue remains. - 9.
+Legume cover crop must be left on surface intact to serve as mulch for the no-till planting of grain crops. - 10.
 Applicant must submit documentation (fertilizer recommendation and bills, or signed statement) indicating that the applied nitrogen fertilizer used that crop year (grain) was reduced, or will be reduced only in cases where nitrogen will be applied after June 1, according to Table 7-1 on page 108 "Estimated Nitrogen Availability to Succeeding Crops from Legumes" of DCR Nutrient Management Standards and Criteria (07/2014) per acre from his normal application or rate that was recommended.
 Consult local extension agent for exact recommendations.
-Districts shall utilize the signed statement example found on page WQ-4 5 of the Virginia Agricultural Cost-Share BMP Manual and place in the participant's case file. - 10.
+Districts shall utilize the signed statement example found on page WQ-4 5 of the Virginia Agricultural Cost-Share BMP Manual and place in the participant's case file. - 11.
 This practice must be implemented on the fields consistent with NRCS Standards 340 Cover Crops.
 This practice is for use only on land being planted to a grain crop.
-No till planting must be established into an existing legume stand or newly established legume stand according to the standards of NRCS 329 Residue and Tillage Management, No Till/Strip-Till/Direct Seed, and 340 Cover Crops. - 11.
-The practice may be certified complete once the grain crop has been planted using no-till methods into the legume mulch cover and all applicable specifications listed above have been met.

-1. A VACS payment rate of \$45.00 per acre is available.
+No till planting must be established into an existing legume stand or newly established legume stand according to the standards of NRCS 329 Residue and Tillage Management, No Till/Strip-Till/Direct Seed, and 340 Cover Crops. - 12.
+The practice may be certified complete once the grain crop has been planted using no-till methods into the legume mulch cover and all applicable specifications listed above have been met. - C. Rate(s) - 1.
+A VACS payment rate of \$45.00 per acre is available. - D. Technical Responsibility